Zaddychella: MORE Hilarious Tweets/Memes From The EWF & Isley Brothers Verzuz Spectacular

 Essential content

-We’re back with another round of hilarious tweets/memes from the silky spectacular Verzuz experience between The Isley Brothers and Earth, Wind & Fire was a Cool Water-splashed celebration of music that dazzled music lovers, pulverized all shapes, sizes, and brands of panny drawls, and brought that feeling back (you know the one) for nearly 4 magical hours online.
+We’re back with another round of hilarious tweets/memes from the silky spectacular Verzuz experience between The Isley Brothers and Earth, Wind & Fire which was a Cool Water-splashed celebration of music that dazzled music lovers, pulverized all shapes, sizes, and brands of panny drawls, and brought that feeling back (you know the one) for nearly 4 magical hours online.

 The long-awaited battle was perfect for Easter Sunday, with both iconic groups playing a generation’s worth of timeless classics.
 The rounds included hits like The Isley Brothers’ “(At Your Best) You Are Love” against Earth, Wind & Fire’s “Reasons” as well as Earth, Wind, & Fire’s “Devotion” vs. The Isley Brothers’ “It’s Your Thing.”